ariyansahoo212/Lokgeet/README.md

 <div id="top">
-<h1 align="center">GayakBooker</h1>
+<h1 align="center">Book Bagheli LokGeet Gayak</h1>

 <div align="center">
   <br>

 <h3>📝 Description :</h3>
 Welcome to our platform!
 Our website offers a seamless experience for users and Gayak alike.
 Sign up or log in to unlock a range of features.
-Easily browse through a list of available Gayaks, manage your profile, and submit queries effortlessly.
+Easily browse through a list of available Gayak, manage your profile, and submit queries effortlessly.
 Stay updated with notifications and enjoy secure access to your information.
 Aspiring Gayak can apply through our user-friendly system.
-Book LokGeet with your preferred Gayak and track their status.
+Book Bagheli LokGeet with your preferred Gayak and track their status.
 Admin features ensure smooth operations, including approval of Gayak applications and user management.
 Rest assured, all data is stored securely.
 Join us to experience a new era of convenient and efficient interactions.

 <br/>